Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-49):
+New in this latest version (release-50):

 1.)
-Official support for 1.12.0 and 1.12.1 added, warning on those removed.
+Scaled meshes set to invisible no longer feature colliiders.
+Furthermore, those without the invisible trait now DO feature colliders, allowing proper occulusion on oblate spheres.

 Known Bugs: